 In his book Breaking the habit of being yourself, Dr. Joe has several meditation scripts.
 These guided meditations help you break habits and create new ones.

 In his book Becoming Supernatural, Dr. Joe Dispenza presents several guided meditations.
 Before buying any of those take these tips into consideration:

-Check his guided meditations scripts here.
+Check his guided meditations scripts here free.
 Dr. Joe has a style and tone of voice you may consider before buying any of his meditations.